Lalit Thapa

-Lalit Thapa is an Indian football coach and former professional footballer who is the current goalkeeping coach of the I-League side Mohammedan SC.
+Lalit Thapa is an Indian football coach and former professional player who is the current goalkeeping coach of Mohammedan SC.

 Club career

 Thapa joined Churchill Brothers in 2010.
 Thapa was critical in Churchill Brothers 2013-14 season, especially in a game against S.C.
 Goa and the 3-1 win in the Federation's final also against Goa.

 After it was announced that Churchill Brothers would not take part in the 2014–15 I-League Thapa said it was likely that he will join another team in the ISL or IMG.
 On the AIFF's decision to suspend Churchill Brothers from the league Thapa says "I really don't know what to say [about Churchill Brothers not being in I-League].
 There are a lot of players who are contracted with the club," he said."

 Then he joined Sporting Clube de Goa later.

 In July 2015 Thapa was drafted to play for FC Pune City in the 2015 Indian Super League.
 He later played for NEROCA.